Sarah Williams (Labyrinth): Archetypal analysis

 Sarah is identified as the Hero archetype in the Hero's journey monomyth.
 A. C. Wise cited Labyrinth as an example of Maureen Murdock's female-centric Heroine's journey model, "an inward-facing journey that teaches the heroine about herself, a focus on family, and the importance of friendship."
-The St. Louis Post-Dispatchs Joe Pollack wrote that Sarah's rescue of Ludo, "a shaggy behemoth", is a retelling of the fable "The Lion and the Mouse".
 Discerning Labyrinth as having Christian themes, Donna White in her contribution to the book The Antic Art: Enhancing Children's Literary Experiences Through Film and Video identified Sarah as a Christ figure because she is betrayed by Hoggle, "who is himself a Judas figure", and is continually tempted by a Satan-like Jareth.
 Sarah's final confrontation with Jareth takes place at the top of his castle, where he tempts her to give up her autonomy, similar to Satan's temptation of Christ on the mountain top.
 Brian Froud said that Sarah's eating of the peach is symbolic of "the apple that Eve is tempted with", and "about [Sarah] entering into [a sensual] phase of her life ... to grow up and to have knowledge of other things."
 AllMusic critic Steven McDonald discerned Labyrinth as a "variant on the Persephone story".

 The film has also been interpreted by some critics as a modern variant of the fairy tale "Beauty and the Beast".
 Fairy Tale Review drew comparisons between Sarah and the heroine of Beauty and the Beast, observing that Sarah similarly is self-sacrificing for the sake of a family member, dances and argues with a "lonely and cruel" prince, and eventually breaks his heart.
-However, Sarah Monette of Uncanny Magazine refuted that Labyrinth is a retelling of "Beauty and the Beast" because Sarah does not reform Jareth, and wrote, "Just as Sarah refuses Jareth, Labyrinth refuses the incredibly dangerous myth that the “love of a good woman" can change a brute (beast) into a prince".
+However, Sarah Monette of Uncanny Magazine refuted that Labyrinth is a retelling of "Beauty and the Beast" because Sarah does not reform Jareth, and wrote, "Just as Sarah refuses Jareth, Labyrinth refuses the incredibly dangerous myth that the 'love of a good woman' can change a brute (beast) into a prince".